backube/volsync/docs/usage/rsync/external_rsync.rst

 External Rsync
 ==============
 A situation may occur where data needs to be imported into a Kubernetes environment.
-In the Scribe repository, the script `bin/external-rsync-source` can be executed which will serve as the `replicationsource` allowing data to be replicated to a Kubernetes cluster.
+In the VolSync repository, the script `bin/external-rsync-source` can be executed which will serve as the `replicationsource` allowing data to be replicated to a Kubernetes cluster.